shakfu/cyllama-desktop/README.md

 ## Concepts

 - **Pane.** A UI surface in the app shell.
-Today: Chat (the main pane) plus three right-sidebar tabs (Models, Agents, General).
-Future panes (Documents/RAG, Transcribe, Image, Agents, Batch, Server) get their own nav-rail entries.
+Sidebar views (left nav-rail): Chats, Documents, Transcribe, Image, Server, Batch, Console.
+Right-sidebar tabs: Models, Agents, General.
+Panes whose underlying cyllama capability isn't present in the build hide themselves automatically via `/info.features`.
 - **Workspace.** A *project*: a scoped bundle of inputs, outputs, chosen models, presets, agent tool sandbox, and config.
 Today only an implicit `default` workspace exists.
 Multi-workspace support and a workspace switcher land later (see `PLAN.md` S.9).
 - **Sidecar.** The bundled Python process running cyllama via FastAPI on `127.0.0.1`, gated by a per-launch bearer token.
 The renderer is a thin client; the sidecar is the single source of truth for inference, models, and jobs.

 See `PLAN.md` for the phased rollout and `CHANGELOG.md` for what has shipped.

 ## Build